QMSTR/web/content/blog/qmstr-milestone-2-report.md

 # Quartermaster Version 0.2

-As announced in an earlier blog post, a milestone version for Quartermaster will be tagged roughly evey 3 months.
+As announced in an earlier blog post, a milestone version for Quartermaster will be tagged roughly every 3 months.
 Quartermaster as a product is now 6 months old, and we believe that productive use cases are now becoming a reality.
 A [new tutorial](https://github.com/QMSTR/qmstr/blob/master/doc/Getting-Started.md)